Matetiga/learning_OpenGL/README.md

 ### Glew
 - https://glew.sourceforge.net/
-I used the 'Binaries Windows 32-bit and 64-bit'
+I used the 'Binaries Windows 32-bit and 64-bit' <br>
 Store it in Dependencies/GLEW

 ### GLFW
 - https://www.glfw.org/
-The Version 3.4 was used for this project
+The Version 3.4 was used for this project <br>
 Include the folder 'include\' inside Dependencies/GLFW (and also the corresponding VisualStudio version folder)
 - glfw3.lib was used